Duality between Lagrangian and Legendrian invariants: Algebraic preliminary

 \begin{lem} Let $\A$ be an augmented $A_\infty$-algebra, such that the $\k$-bimodule structure on $\A$ and $\Bar \A$ are locally finite, then there are quasi-isomorphisms of augmented DG-algebras: \end{lem}

-Note that the assumption is satisfied when $\A$ is simply-connected.
-We shall also consider the case when $\A$ is assumed to be connected, then we have: \begin{lem} Let $\A = \bigoplus_{i} \A^{i}$ be a connected, locally finite $\k$-bimodule equipped with an augmented $A_\infty$-algebra structure, then there are maps of DG-algebras
+Note that the assumption is satisfied when $\A$ is locally finite and simply-connected.
+We shall briefly consider the case when $\A$ is only assumed to be locally finite and connected, then we have: \begin{lem} Let $\A = \bigoplus_{i} \A^{i}$ be a connected, locally finite $\k$-bimodule equipped with an augmented $A_\infty$-algebra structure, then there are maps of DG-algebras

 which become quasi-isomorphisms after completion:

 \end{lem}